segmentio/segment-docs/src/connections/reverse-etl/setup.md

     * If you disable the mapping state to the destination, events that match the trigger condition in the mapping won’t be sent to the destination.

 > success ""
 > Use Segment's [Duplicate mappings](/docs/connections/destinations/actions/#duplicate-mappings) feature to create an exact copy of an existing mapping.
-The copied mapping has the same attributes and settings as your original mapping.
+The copied mapping has the same configurations and enrichments as your original mapping.

 ### Supported object and arrays